hungcq/knowledge-repo/IT/domain-driven-design/2-communication-language.md

   - Object meaning
   - Object explicit behavior
 - Diagram best practices:
   - Should be minimal, focus on imp parts.
-Avoid putting in every details
+Avoid putting in every details.
   - -> Avoid using diagram of the entire object/DB model
   - Talk about objects' meaning during the discussion to supplement the diagram
 - Detail about the design should be captured in code